uoe-agents/IGP2/docs/first_steps.md

 ## What scenarios are available by default?

-By default IGP2 comes with multiple scenarios:
+By default, IGP2 comes with multiple scenarios:
 1. Heckstrasse: Part of the [inD dataset](https://www.ind-dataset.com/).
 It is a simple angled T-junction with an unprotected left turn and a separate turning lane.
 2. Frankenberg: Part of the inD dataset.
 An urban four-way crossing with no priorities on any roads and one pedestrian zebra crossing.
 3. Bendplatz: Part of the inD dataset.
 An urban four-way crossing with a main road with priority and unprotected left turns.